About - image-1

 Jean Girel

-À propos - image-4
+About - image-4

-In the hands of Barlet Soeurs, this vocabulary of ceramic forms broadens into a diverse range of decorative and functional ceramic objets.
+In the hands of Barlet Sœurs this vocabulary of ceramic forms broadens into a diverse range of decorative and functional ceramic objets.
 Fanciful botanical motifs are lovingly painted in loose, masterful brush strokes, depicting the windswept dance of reeds and leaves, of thistle and wisterias.
 Tinted greys and soft beiges meet with dramatic blacks and orange in vibrant, dynamic designs, at once timeless in their elegance yet mobilised with incredible care.
 A clear glaze applied over or under the designs unifies the surface and reveals its colours, emphasising the unique character of each handcrafted piece.

-À propos - image-5
+About - image-5

 The Barlet Sœurs collections are designed in Paris and the pieces are produced in the St Symphorien-des-Bois workshop.
 All designs are handcrafted, unique, cast, stamped in molds or by modeling, then hand-decorated and enameled.